-Shane Bouchard beats Ben Chin in runoff to become Lewiston’s next mayor
+Shane Bouchard beats Ben Chin in high-profile runoff to become Lewiston’s next mayor

 In Lewiston, a runoff is held between the top two candidates if neither receives a clear majority – 50 percent plus at least one vote.

-The extra month of campaigning remained mostly civil and issues-oriented, but had grown more contentious on social media during the final week.
+The extra month of campaigning remained mostly civil and issues-oriented, but had grown more contentious on social media in the final week.

 The state’s two major political parties also became more visibly involved, and each candidate received high-profile endorsements.
 Chin received a video endorsement from Sen. Bernie Sanders of Vermont, while Bouchard was endorsed by Gov. Paul LePage and Sen. Susan Collins of Maine.